by David Scott © 2014

 “Most of the men I’ve seen who do what you’re doing,” she continued, “have lost something or someone.
 Most of the time it’s someone.”

 She got up from the bed and left the room.
 I let my eyes move from the closed-captioning flashing down the screen to her vanishing body, then back to the screen.
 When she reemerged in the doorway, as dark as it was, I imagined the essence of Sheila.
 It lasted half-a-second.
-The woman came and sat down on the bed with me again, took another shot and then lay down.
+The woman came and sat down on the bed with me again, took another shot, and then moved to lie down.
 I told her she could take a shower if she needed, and that if she wanted to, she could get under the covers to stay warm.
 We never made eye contact, but as I felt her lift the blanket and sheets, only to feel her get herself snug, I felt like I wanted to die.

 I wanted to experience that permanent change in consciousness, the final freedom; a blast into the astral plane where desires and hopes are oceans of easiness and rest.
 I was desperate for an end to the loneliness that clung to my life like the tentacles of some slimy sea monster.
 All my frustrations seemed to hit me in that moment, and I wanted to fade away from memory, from the lives of anyone and everyone who had ever known me.
 Maybe Sheila was out there, on the other side.
 My life after death would be such a relief from the destitution that wracked my life.